How I work and

 I balance a lower hourly rate with charging for all my time; after all, nothing is free.

-You will not get charged an hours fee for 30 minutes work, so it’s transparent and fair.
+You won’t be charged an hour’s fee for 30 minutes’ work, so it’s transparent and fair.

 I will send you an invoice for all work for your records.